samsquire/assembly/README.md

 This is incomplete.

-the goal is you can write a protocol and it is autoparallelised.
+The goal is you can write a protocol and it is autoparallelised.

+a data structure for a record, a btree

 file processes by independent parallelism buckets, different rates how to generate a stream that is fed to multiple programs